arianmo477/EgoCentricVisionPolito/README.md

 2. **Stage 2: Answer Generation with Video-LLaVA**
    * The localized video segment from Stage 1 is fed into Video-LLaVA.
    * This powerful multimodal model then generates a descriptive, human-like answer to the initial query based on the content of the clip.

-A visual representation of our two-stage approach.
+   * Comparaison of Video-LLLAVA with other commerical models A visual representation of our two-stage approach.

 ## **✨ Key Features**